General Policies and Procedures

 - The Drop/Add period for non-regular courses ends one weekday after the first class meeting.
 However, students cannot add intensive – e.g., weekend or one-week – courses after the first class meeting.

 No adds or drops will be permitted after these deadlines.
-Drop/Add forms are available at the Registrar’s Office during the drop/add period.
+Drop/Add forms are available at the Registrar’s Office or at its website www.bridgew.edu/registrar/forms.cfm during the drop/add period.
 It is advisable that students discuss changes in their schedule with their adviser.

 If students fail to drop courses appropriately, a grade of “F” will be entered on their academic record.
 This grade will be used in computing the GPA.

 Full-time graduate study for master’s degree and CAGS students is defined, for academic purposes only, as being enrolled in nine or more graduate credits in a given semester.
-To be considered full-time, postbaccalaureate program students must carry a course load of at least 12 credits each semester, as defined under “Course Loads ” in the "Undergraduate Academic Policies " section of this catalog.
-(The Accelerated Postbaccalaureate program does not fall into this category.)
+To be considered full-time, postbaccalaureate program students may be required to carry a course load of at least 12 credits each semester, as defined under “Course Loads ” in the “Undergraduate Academic Policies ” section of this catalog.
+The APB program follows the same rules as the Masters degree and CAGS students.

-Full-time graduate students may register for up to 15 credits during both the fall and spring semesters and up to six credits during each of the two summer sessions.
+Full-time graduate students may register for up to 15 credits during both the fall and spring semesters and up to 14 credits during the two summer sessions.
 Students wishing to register for more than the maximum credit load must receive permission in writing from their graduate advisers and graduate program coordinators.

-Prior to the registration period for the fall and spring semesters and summer sessions, a course schedule is available online through InfoBear at www.bridgew.edu.
+Prior to the registration period for the fall and spring semesters and summer sessions, students should refer to their degree audits which are available through InfoBear at www.bridgew.edu/ahomepg.htm to ensure compliance with the graduate degree requirements.
 Graduate students are not required to have registration forms signed by their advisers; however, graduate students should consult their advisers on a regular basis regarding their course schedules.
-Degree-seeking graduate students who register on-line will be billed for their tuition and fees by the Of ice of Student Accounts.
-These bills are e-mailed to graduate students.
+Degree-seeking graduate students who register on-line will be billed for their tuition and fees by the Office of Student Accounts.
+These bills are emailed to graduate students.